dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

 The resiliency spec example below shows overriding the default retries for _all_ service invocation requests by using the reserved, named keyword 'DaprBuiltInServiceRetries'.

-Also defined is a retry policy called 'retryForever' that is only applied to the appB target.  appB uses the 'retryForever' retry policy, while all other application service invocation retry failures, use the overridden 'DaprBuiltInServiceRetries' default policy.
+Also defined is a retry policy called 'retryForever' that is only applied to the appB target.  appB uses the 'retryForever' retry policy, while all other application service invocation retry failures use the overridden 'DaprBuiltInServiceRetries' default policy.

 ```yaml
 spec:
   policies: